 Toward the end of his time in China, Augustine Henry living in the Simao District in the Yunnan Province of China.
 He knew that the flora of China was an untapped market for European horticulture.
 Meanwhile, a young botanist named Ernest Henry Wilson was just starting out.

-I have ... a guest of all the things in the world at Szemao, a Mr. Wilson, late a gardener at Kew, who has been sent out by Veitch's to collect plants or rather their seeds and bulbs in China.
-He has made his way here to consult with me on best way of procedure and concerning the interesting country around Ichang and he will stay here 2 or 3 weeks.
-He is a self-made man, knows botany thoroughly, is young and will get on.
+I have ... a guest of all the things in the world at Szemao, a Mr. Wilson, late a gardener at Kew, who has been sent out by Veitch's to collect plants or preferably their seeds and bulbs in China.
+He has made his way here to consult with me on the best way of the procedure and concerning the fascinating country around Ichang, and he will stay here for 2 or 3 weeks.
+He is a self-made man, knows botany thoroughly, is young, and will get on.